vmware/dod-compliance-and-automation/content/en/docs/Support/_index.md

 - Typos in the text
 - Check/Fix update suggestions

-**Product Support:** Break/fix bug type issues encountered when using features and functionality found inside a STIGs content.
+**Product Support:** Break/fix bug type issues encountered when using features and functionality found inside a STIG's content.
 Examples:
 - Enabling Secureboot causes a host not to boot.
 - Hardening a service causes it to not start.